Joris29/puppet-cassandra/README.md

 On Debian systems there's a soft dependency on [puppetlabs/apt](https://github.com/puppetlabs/puppetlabs-apt) module.

-When using `cassandra::schema` resources you also need a compatible version of Python installed.
+When using `cassandra::cql` resources you also need a compatible version of Python installed.

 ### Beginning with Cassandra